realhood/Assembla/README.md

 # 🎙️ Assembla: Say It.
 Hear It.
 Own It.

 Welcome to **Assembla**, the next-gen voice transcription app that turns your words into action.
-Built for the **"No More Monkey Business"** challenge by AssemblyAI, this app is all about making your audio work smarter, not harder. 🦾
+Built for the **"No More Monkey Business"** challenge, this app is all about making your audio work smarter, not harder. 🦾

 ## 🪩 Why Assembla Slaps

 - **🎧 Audio to Text Magic**: Upload your voice, and *poof*, you’ve got text.
-- **🤖 Big Brain Insights**: Summaries?
-Keywords?
-Vibes (sentiments)?
-We got you.
 - **✨ Clean & Easy Vibes**: No clutter, no drama—just a sleek interface.
-- **⚡ Speed Demon**: Powered by AssemblyAI’s LeMUR API.
-Fast, smooth, and always on point.
+- **⚡ Speed Demon**: Runs fast, looks great, works even better.

 ---